choetech160/cryptocurrency-dashboard/README.md

         It is also possible to modify the growth time (last 7 days, month etc)
 - [x] Create a debug flag.
 It can be activated/desactivated by setting DEBUG_FLAG in db_operations.py as True or False.
 Output is in console
-- [ ] There is a difference between tab1 and tab2 [total per asset] vs [historical data].
-This seems to be caused by the fact the data are picked from different API (yahoo vs coinmarketcap) at the first time.
-If the get_data timer works properly, this should resolve by itself as the coinmarketcap data is put into both tables, thus will start using the same data
 - [x] Add pagination to the purchase_history_table table.